uber/kraken/examples/devcluster/README.md

 `$ docker pull localhost:16000/library/golang:1.11`

-Note, this backend is used for all `library/.*` repositories.
+Note, this backend is used for all `library/.*` repositories. `library` is the default namespace for Docker Hub's standard public repositories.

 For all the other repositories, a testfs storage backend is included in the `kraken-herd:dev` image, which is a simple http server that supports file uploading and downloading via port `14000`.
+Testfs simply stores blobs and tags on filesystem.

 ## 3. Pushing a Test Image
 A test image can be pushed to the herd instance